Two statistical problems for multivariate mixture distributions: A distributional discrepancy for model-based clusterings

 From the recent article \citep{GMR23} we quote: \textit{``Through its basis in a statistical modeling framework, model-based clustering provides a principled and reproducible approach to clustering.
 In contrast to heuristic approaches, model-based clustering allows for robust approaches to parameter estimation and objective inference on the number of clusters, while providing a clustering solution that accounts for uncertainty in cluster membership \dots''}

-Instead of measuring agreement between two different partitions, we consider the problem of measuring the agreement between the probability measures that have produced those partitions (the output of two different model-based clustering procedures), when both distributions correspond to finite mixtures of multivariate normal or $t$-distributions.
-In particular, we are able to treat high-dimensional data.

-Our proposal does not, in principle, provide distances between partitions directly.
-Instead, it provides a measure between two model-based distributions associated with the partitions.
-More precisely, in our framework, the objects being compared are the \emph{mixture distributions} associated with the two partitions (i.e., the distributions induced by the model-based clusterings), instead of the label assignments themselves.
-For this reason, we report $D_k$ and $\mathrm{MA}_k$ defined below as descriptive measures of agreement between partitions.
+Instead of comparing the partitions themselves, we compare the fitted mixture distributions associated with two model-based clustering procedures.
+More precisely, the objects of comparison are the probability measures $P$ and $Q$, not the label assignments.
+Accordingly, the quantities $D_k$ and $MA_k$ introduced below should be interpreted as projection-based distributional discrepancy measures between $P$ and $Q$, rather than as direct measures of agreement between partitions.

 As pointed in Baudry et al.\ \citep{BRCLG10}, several problems appear when performing Gaussian-model-based clustering, affecting the number of clusters obtained by BIC.
 Some nice solutions are proposed.
 However these problems do not affect us.
-An important aspect of our approach is that we do not need to perform the clustering method to calculate the measuring agreement, and that also we can easily deal with high-dimensional data.
-In other words, the method does not require a prior criterion for selecting the number of clusters, and therefore avoids the issues associated with poor estimation of the number of clusters.
+An important aspect of our approach is that, once the fitted model-based distributions have been obtained, the proposed discrepancy can be computed directly, and it is readily applicable in high-dimensional settings.